Apocalypse Now: Legacy

-Today, the movie is regarded by many as a masterpiece of the New Hollywood era.
+In contrast to its mixed reviews upon release, today the movie is regarded by many as a masterpiece of the New Hollywood era.
 Roger Ebert considered it the finest film on the Vietnam War and included it on his list for the 2002 Sight & Sound poll for the greatest movie of all time.
-In the 2002 Sight & Sound director's poll of the "greatest films of all time", it was ranked No. 19.
+In the 2002 Sight & Sound director's poll of the "greatest films of all time," it was ranked No. 19.
 It is on the American Film Institute's 100 Years...100 Movies list at number 28, but dropped to number 30 on their 10th anniversary list.
-Kilgore's quote, "I love the smell of napalm in the morning", written by Milius, was number 12 on the AFI's 100 Years ...
+Kilgore's quotation, "I love the smell of napalm in the morning," written by Milius, was number 12 on the AFI's 100 Years ...
 100 Movie Quotes list and was also voted the greatest movie speech of all time in a 2004 poll.
 In 2006, Writers Guild of America ranked the screenplay, by John Milius and Francis Ford Coppola, the 55th greatest ever.
 It is number 7 on Empire's 2008 list of the 500 greatest movies of all time.
 Empire re-ranked it at #20 in their 2014 list of The 301 Greatest Movies of All Time, and again at #22 on their 2018 list of The 100 Greatest Movies.
 It was voted No. 66 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
-In 2010, The Guardian named Apocalypse Now "the best action and war film of all time".
+In 2010, The Guardian named Apocalypse Now "the best action and war film of all time."
 In 2016, The Hollywood Reporter ranked it 11th among 69 winners of the Palme d'Or.
 The New York Times included it on its Best 1000 Movies Ever list.
 Entertainment Weekly ranked it as having one of the "10 Best Surfing Scenes" in cinema.
+Slant Magazine named Marlon Brando's role one the "15 Famous Movie Psychopaths".